Follow these tips to use guest posting for building your brand’s online profile

 I know that you probably receive a bulk of emails every day from the readers of your blog [website name].
 So, I’ll keep it simple and short…

-I see that you publish some really great content about topics like [Topic 1] and [Topic 2].
-I am writing a well-researched blog post on the topic [Blog Post Title], which might be a great addition to your blog.
+I see you publish great content about topics like [Topic 1] and [Topic 2].
+I am writing a well-researched blog post on [Blog Post Title], which might be a great addition to your blog.

 Here are the links to a few of my latest blog posts: